 HOW TO SIGN UP

-We’ve arranged with Family Tree DNA in Houston, TX to perform the actual testing; there are other providers, of course, and we welcome participants who've been tested elsewhere.
+The project uses Family Tree DNA in Houston, TX to perform the actual testing; there are other providers, of course, and we welcome participants who've been tested elsewhere.
 The test is simple and easy, inexpensive, and painless, with no blood involved.
 Each person is sent a kit with two mouth swabs to rub on the lining of the inside of his cheek.
 Only direct-line males named Burgess can participate, since only males carry the Y chromosome.
-The group cost is $99 for a basic 12-marker test; the costs of the other tests are listed on the Project Participants’ Page.
-If someone wishes to participate but can’t afford to do so, Mary and I will help fund the tests, if we can afford to do so (we're now retired), whenever we think the results might advance the Project.
-We also have a fund on FT DNA to which others may contribute; all of the monies donated go to support Project testing.

 DNA testing is the only way that we can ever go beyond the extant civil and religious records, which are fragmentary, incomplete, and ultimately frustrating to the genealogist.
 Every line eventually comes to a dead end, as any researcher soon discovers.
 With Y-chromosome testing, we are able for the very first time to break through these limitations, and to establish links between our lines that can be found in no other way.